billhinkle/lutronpi-smartthings/README.md

 LutronPi 2.x server is based on Nate Schwartz' LutronPro 1.x package for node.js and SmartThings

-Due to essential divergences, LutronPi 2.x server is not backwards compatible with Nate's earlier work, and will work only with the corresponding LutronPi device handlers and service manager running on the SmartThings platform (namespace: lutronpi)
+Due to essential divergences, LutronPi 2.x Service Manager and Device Handlers for SmartThings (namespace: lutronpi) are not backwards compatible with Nate's earlier work, and will work only with the corresponding LutronPi 2.x server running on a separate node platform on the local network.

 FUNCTION: The LutronPi application serves to connect Lutron lighting bridges (SmartBridge, SmartBridge Pro, RA2/Select repeater) to a local hub of the Samsung SmartThings home authomation platform.
 There is an 'official' Lutron-to-SmartThings integration, which unfortunately does not integrate the Lutron Pico remote button fobs into SmartThings.
 LutronPi does connect the Pico buttons to SmartThings, so long as the Picos are paired to a Lutron SmartBridge Pro or RA2/Select repeater (not to a standard retail SmartBridge).